Akeru/jpnforphp/README.md

-# jpnforphp-demo
+# Demo website for JpnForPhp

-A simple demo for the jpnforphp library.
+A simple demo for the jpnforphp library, deployable on Heroku